Asia Minor spiny mouse: Description

 Acomys cilicicus is a small terrestrial and social rodent, living in large groups.
 The head and the body reach a length of 104–121 mm, with a tail of about 102–117 mm and a weight up to 48 g.

 The upper side of the body is dark gray, with purple reflections, while the lower sides are yellowish-white and the flanks are light brown.
 The tail is hairless, scaly and shorter than the head and body.
 The chromosome number is 2n = 36.

 In captivity, these mice reproduce and live for about four years.
 Since this species was previously considered endangered, a protection program is in place and government permission is needed for export from Turkey.
-Only a few zoos in the world have individuals of this species (Chester, Riga, Prague, Tallinn and Helsinki Zoo).
+Only a few zoos in the world have individuals of this species (Chester, Cotswold Wildlife Park, Riga, Prague, Tallinn and Helsinki Zoo).

 This species is related to the Cairo spiny mouse (Acomys cahirinus) and the Cyprus spiny mouse (Acomys nesiotes), but significant morphological differences are seen.